 5. Surprisingly Great Call Quality

 Right off the bat, many might be under the impression that one of the biggest trade-offs with an Ooma Telo would simple be the call quality.
-Sure, you can make unlimited calls monthly with no fee, and you can use any phone, and set up the system within minutes – but surely the call quality can’t compete with more expensive service providers?
+Sure, you can make unlimited voice calls monthly with no fee, and you can use any phone, and set up the phone system within minutes – but surely the sound quality can’t compete with more expensive service providers?

-Believe it or not, the overwhelming concession is that the Ooma Telo provides some incredibly crystal clear calls.
-Interruptions like jitters and packet loss can still exist, but that will come down to your internet connection and network – and even most call quality issues like packet loss can be mitigated with a proper network setup.
-For such a low cost, the Ooma Telo delivers some impressive call quality.
+Believe it or not, the overwhelming concession is that the Ooma Telo provides some incredibly crystal clear calls thanks to HD technology.
+Interruptions like jitters and packet loss can still exist, but that will come down to your internet connection and network – and even most voice quality issues like packet loss can be mitigated with a proper network setup.
+For such a low cost, the Ooma Telo delivers HD voice quality.

 Now, like all services and products, while the Ooma Telo has a lot going for it – there are quite a few drawbacks worth noting as well.
 While different users will find issues with different aspects and features, or lack of, we decided to focus mainly on the most glaring drawbacks, and those that were felt universally amongst most current users.
 If considering an Ooma Telo, not one of these alone should be enough to make you reconsider – as most drawbacks are expected to come with such a low-price point.

 1. Turns Out, There Might Be Monthly Fees